 They'll throw around phrases like "Active Directory" and "Group Policy Objects" that control things like:

-Another big part of making typical computers compliant with HIPAA is making sure that you don’t have any vulnerabilities that hackers can use to steal your PHI.
+Another big part of making computers other than Chromebooks HIPAA compliant is making sure that you don't have any vulnerabilities that hackers can use to steal your PHI.

 The typical approach to this is:

-Again, Chromebooks make all of this work go away.
-Here’s what Google says about updates:
+Again, HIPAA compliant Chromebooks make all of this work go away.
+Here's what Google says about updates:

 The most effective way to protect against malware is to ensure all software is up-to-date and has the latest security fixes.
 This can be difficult to manage on traditional operating systems with many software components from many vendors all with different update mechanisms and user interfaces.
 Chromebooks manage updates automatically so Chromebooks are always running the latest and most secure version.